junxit/us-congress-bills-117/metadata.md

 - 2021-03-24 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2021-03-24 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2021-03-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 24.
+- 2021-04-15 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S1996-1998; text: CR S1997-1998)
+- 2021-04-15 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S1996-1998; text: CR S1997-1998)